 You have these rolling hills and the colourful vineyards and apple orchards.
 The sky almost looks painted on some nights

 For wine lovers, Ryan particularly recommends cycling the Dry Creek Valley Loop.
 The Dry Creek Valley is a 13-mile-long (21km) narrow valley extending northwest from the town of Healdsburg to Lake Sonoma.
-It’s a landscape dominated by vineyards, framed by rolling hills and the low mountains of the Coast Range.
-Surrounding the vineyards you’ll find patches of eucalyptus trees (said to impart a light herbaceous note into the wine) and gnarled oak groves.
+It’s a landscape dominated by vineyards, framed by rolling hills and the low mountains of the Coastal Range.
+Surrounding the vineyards you’ll find patches of eucalyptus trees and gnarled oak groves.

-Dry Creek Valley’s ‘old-vine’ Zinfandel is a red wine celebrated for its bold, spicy flavour profile.
+What's more, the diversity of soil composition (gravelly, loamy and volcanic) allows for a wide variety of grapes to be grown.
+The area is particularly well-known for its heritage ‘old-vine’ Zinfandel, a red wine celebrated for its bold, spicy flavour profile.
 If you’re more of a white wine drinker, the signature white of the region is a crisp, mineral Sauvignon Blanc.

 There’s ample opportunity to stop for a wine tasting along the cycle route, which Ryan says is suitable for people of all ages – particularly if you choose to do it on an ebike.

 The Dry Creek Valley Loop starts and ends in Healdsburg, a town with a big gastronomic clout.
-It boasts two Michelin-starred restaurants, artisan bistros and bakeries – and numerous wine tasting rooms.
+It boasts a three-Michelin-starred restaurant, artisan bistros and bakeries – and numerous wine tasting rooms.
 In other words, it’s the ideal spot for indulging after your ride.
+Beforehand, there's a bike path where you can try out your hired cycle, if necessary.
+After that, you'll head out towards Dry Creek.

 There are these winding country roads that weave in and out through all of these farms, and little fruit stands where people are selling their produce

-Ryan explains that the route can be customised to the rider, and made shorter or longer depending on experience level.
+Ryan explains that the route – which roughly consists of two loops – can be customised to the rider, and made shorter or longer depending on experience level.
 There are also numerous places to stop if you want to take photos or buy refreshments.
-He recommends having lunch at the Dry Creek General Store, which is famous for its tri-tip (sliced steak) sandwiches.
+He recommends having lunch at the Dry Creek General Store, which serves delicious tri-tip (sliced steak) sandwiches.
 And when it comes to wine tasting, you have plenty of options.

-After you’ve finished your tasting, you’ll pedal back to Healdsberg, and the ride will have come full circle.
-It’s about moving at a pace that lets you take in the details — the fog lifting off the vines in the morning, the scent of sun-warmed eucalyptus and that first taste of old-vine Zinfandel.
+After you’ve finished your tasting, you’ll pedal back to Healdsburg, and the ride will have come full circle.
+It’s about moving at a pace that lets you take in the details — the fog lifting off the vines in the morning, the feel of the sun on your skin and that first taste of old-vine Zinfandel.
 So take your time and let the day unfold, enjoying the pauses as much as the pedalling.

 Inspired?
 Join us on the Dry Creek Valley Cycle Loop, part of our Hike and E-Bike in Yosemite and California's Wine Country adventure.